vekatze/neut/book/src/commands.md

 - `neut create`
 - `neut version`

-### Shared command line options:
+### Shared command line options

-Some subcommands share command line options.
-The list of them is as follows:
+Some subcommands share command line options:

 - `--no-color` can be used to turn off ANSI colors